denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 {% img /images/just-a-short-run-2013/shoes.jpg Vibram FiveFingers Bikila LS %}
 {% img /images/just-a-short-run-2013/feet.jpg Franklin's feet %}
 {% img /images/just-a-short-run-2013/soles.jpg Franklin's soles of feet %}

+I did get one small blister, on my right pinkie toe, but I didn't actually notice it until I was home and took a shower.

 ## What does all this mean for the marathon?